hhu-bsinfo/dxram/doc/QuickStart.md

 # Building and install
 Our build system uses gradle and the project comes with a gradle-wrapper included, so you don't have to install gradle.
-For convenience, run the *build.sh* script in the root directory to start the build process.
-By specifying one of the additional arguments *debug*, *release* or *performance*, you can easily build the different build types offered.
-The default build type is *release*.
-The output with all necessary assets to run DXRAM is located in the *build/dist* directory.
-Grab the *dxram* folder or *dxram.zip* and unpack it to a location of your choice to install it.
+Run *./gradlew installDist* to build the project with default settings.
+Use *-PbuildVariant=* to specify different build types such as *debug* or *release*, e.g. *./gradlew installDist -PbuildVariant=release*.
+The output with all necessary assets to run DXRAM is located in the *build* directory.
+Grab the *dxram.zip* and unpack it to a location of your choice to install it.

 # Starting DXRAM - Deployment
 To easily deploy instances to either localhost or nodes of a cluster, we recommend using our deployment system